nkymark/nkymark.github.io/_pages/about.md

 I am a Senior Member of the IEEE and I am currently the Vice-Chair of the IEEE Control Systems Society (CSS), UK and Ireland Chapter.

-I am the Moderator for the *IEEE TechRxiv*, the Associate Editor for *IEEE Access*, and the Editor for *PeerJ Computer Science*.
+I am the Moderator for the *IEEE TechRxiv*, the Associate Editor for *IEEE Access*, Editor for *PeerJ Computer Science*, and Section Editor for *Sage Science Progress*.

 I am also an Adjunct Senior Research Fellow with Monash University Malaysia where I served as a Lecturer from 2009, and subsequently as Senior Lecturer till 2017.